When to terminate a term life policy

 Term coverage and premiums usually vary by age, sex, lifestyle and insurability (typically determined by a medical exam).
 But with "level term," your coverage and premiums remain stable over the life of the policy.
 Most term policies are often only renewable to age 75, 80 or 85.

 While term's premiums are low and policy features surprisingly uncomplicated, it does not accumulate any cash value the way permanent life policies do.

 Your age may determine how you react to that fact.
 Young people just starting out tend to view the high face value of their term policy as a guaranteed lottery win for their spouse, while those looking to scale back spending in retirement may view a term premium as money down a rat hole.

 Kathleen Hartman, a Certified Financial Planner with Greenleaf Financial Group in Indianapolis, says term is often the only way most 30- and even 40-year-olds can afford the level of coverage most families need.
 Usually, this is calculated as 10 to 15 times a person's income.

 "Younger people use term to protect income," Hartman says.
 "One couple, the husband said to me, 'I've always heard that you can't afford to buy as much insurance as you need,' and I said 'Look, we just did a $2.5 million term policy quote and it's something like $100.
 I think that's pretty affordable."

-Rick Epple, a Certified Financial Planner with Epple Financial Advisors in Minnetrista, Minn., says many of his clients are couples who hold onto his-and-her term policies as a sort of "grief insurance" long after its necessary.
+Rick Epple, a Certified Financial Planner with Epple Financial Advisors in Wayzata, Minn., says many of his clients are couples who hold on to his-and-her term policies as a sort of "grief insurance" long after its necessary.

 "I think it's a comfort level," he says.
 "It's not a huge multiple (of income) but it's going to give them a year to recover should something happen.